GilliesK/GilliesK.github.io/category/edge-case.md

 layout: category
 title: Teaching
 ---
-I was a problem workshop TA and/or lab instructor for the following classes:
+I was a problem-workshop TA and/or lab instructor for the following classes:
 * **PHYSICS0030**
 * **PHYS0040**